Adeliia Petrosian: 2021–22 season

 After the Junior Grand Prix series, Petrosian competed domestically as a senior on the Cup of Russia circuit, the qualifying series for the Russian Championships.
 At the fifth event of the series, which was held in Perm, Petrosian attempted two quadruple loops, landing one in combination.
 She is the first woman to land a quadruple loop in competition; however, because the jump was landed in a domestic competition, it could not be recognized officially by the International Skating Union.
 She won the silver medal in the event behind Sofia Muravieva.

 Because Petrosian qualified for the canceled 2021–22 Junior Grand Prix Final, she qualified to compete on the senior level at the 2022 Russian Figure Skating Championships.
 She placed sixth in the short program with a score of 73.29.
 In the free skate, she once again attempted two quadruple loops, landing both and finishing third with a score of 160.68.
 She placed fourth overall with a total score of 233.97, finishing only behind training mates Kamila Valieva, Alexandra Trusova, and Anna Shcherbakova, and she was the top-scoring, junior competitor, ahead of rivals Sofia Samodelkina and Sofia Muravieva.
 However, as of 2023 Valieva has been stripped of her National titles due to doping charges, meaning Petrosian retroactively took third place.

-Later, Petrosian participated in the Channel One Trophy, as Russian skaters were not allowed to participate in any ISU Championship due ISU ban.
-She placed 5th in the short program with a clean skate.
-In the free skate, Petrosian attempted two new Ultra-C elements; a quadruple flip and quadruple toe, along with a quadruple loop.
-She was close to landing the three jumps but fell.

 2022–23 season

-Petrosian won the 2nd event of the Russian Grand Prix circuit.
-In the 2023 Russian Figure Skating Championships she placed fourth in the short program after a fall on a triple lutz, with a total score of 76.25.
-After falling on a quadruple loop in the free skate, she got a scored of 159.47, finishing in fifth place with an overall score of 235.72, only 0.33 points behind Sofia Muravieva in fourth.
+Due to Russia's invasion of Ukraine, all Russian figure skaters were banned from competing international competition by the International Skating Union.
+Thus, Petrosian instead competed domestically on the Russian Grand Prix series (a series of all-Russian competitions in the same format as the international Grand Prix series).
+At the 2022 Russian Grand Prix Stage 2 held in Ufa, Bashkortostan Petrosian won both segments of the competition and won the gold medal.

+Going on to compete at the 2023 Russian Figure Skating Championships Petrosian ranked in fifth place in the short program after having cleanly landed a triple axel but falling on her triple lutz.
+In the free skate she fell on her opening quad loop attempt but cleanly landed two quad toeloops, ranking third in the free skate segment but remaining fifth overall.